shido6/parkit/README.md

 ```
 pip install pyst2
 ```
-Edit parkit to use your admin and password found in /etc/asterisk/manager.conf
+Add your manager user and password found in your FreePBX /etc/asterisk/manager.conf to parkit.

 # Copy to asterisk scripts
 ```